 Parks and Green Spaces

 Boston is renowned for its wonderful public parks.
-You will find a park for every taste, from the small and intimate neighborhood park where you can sip a coffee and read a book, to the formal Victorian garden.
+You will find a park for every taste, from the small and intimate neighborhood park where you can sip coffee and read a book to the formal Victorian garden.
 You can find parks that are absorbed completely into the city landscape, or they can stretch over hundreds of acres of wilderness.
 Here are some of the favorites.

 The Boston Common and Botanical Gardens